polgilf/fbdam/changes/infeasibility-handling-2025-10-20.md

 * Still include item/household/nutrient counts (safe to extract)
 * Set `objective_value` to `None`
 * Add a new field `feasibility_status: "INFEASIBLE"` for clarity
-* Do NOT attempt to compute utility, supply, or fairness metrics
+* Do NOT attempt to compute utility, supply, or allocation equity metrics

 #### Change 4.3: Ensure Safe Evaluation for Feasible Cases